IliaKipshidze/Built-In-Random-Generator-Tests/README.md

 # BuiltIn-Random-Generator-Tests-
-Tests for built in random generators in some famous programming languages
+Four statistical tests on normal distribution, correlation and independence for built in random generators in some famous programming languages